ameya-deshpande-5056/md-latex-mermaid2pdf/README.md

 4. Select **Print**, then choose **Save as PDF** in the browser print dialog.

 The document title is derived from the first Markdown heading unless you enter a custom title.
 It is also used as the downloaded filename.

+### Themes

+- **Paper** is the default general-purpose print layout.
+- **Scholar** uses academic document styling, including serif typography, restrained headings, paragraph indentation, lighter table rules, and diagram-safe Mermaid rendering.
+- **Technical** uses a sans-serif layout for code-heavy or reference-style documents.
+- **Dark palette** is separate from the theme selector and can be combined with any theme.

 ### LaTeX